HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (863) 658-4567 LIVE CHAT

-It’s not a necessity to hire a lawyer through this process, although Steele's highly recommend that you do so.
-Lawyers help you work through difficult decisions and trivial matters without bias or emotions.
-Upon contacting a lawyer, make sure that you have these documents ready:
+You do not have to hire an attorney, although Steele's Family Funeral Services highly recommends doing so.
+(We cannot offer legal advice.)
+Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 Vehicle and Boat titles